ojayedwards01/multi_mental_classifier/README.md

 # A Multiclass Machine Learning Approach for Mental Health and Cyberbullying Identification

-This repository contains the code and resources for the paper "A Multiclass Machine Learning Approach for Mental Health and Cyberbullying Identification on Social Media," submitted to ACM EAAMO '25.
+This repository contains the code and resources for the paper "A Multiclass Machine Learning Approach for Mental Health and Cyberbullying Identification on Social Media".

 The entire methodology, from data preprocessing to model training and evaluation, is contained within the main Jupyter Notebook: `mbd-research-mayv7.ipynb`.